AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Request example details

-The example request above
+The request above shows a request to transfer the assets of the user to the recipient.

 ### Response example details

-The response above shows
+The response above shows the component IDs of the assets transfered.

 ### Request Parameters